linebender/parley/parley_data/README.md

 # Unicode Data

-`unicode_data` packages the Unicode data that Parley's text analysis and shaping pipeline needs at runtime.
+`parley_data` packages the Unicode data that Parley's text analysis and shaping pipeline needs at runtime.
 It exposes a locale-invariant `CompositePropsV1` provider backed by a compact `CodePointTrie`, allowing the engine to obtain all required character properties with a single lookup.

 ## What is included